What’s the average price for a real estate attorney’s fee in NYC?

 What should you be aware of when estimating your attorney’s fee?

-Closing attorneys who charge by the hour!
-Some family lawyers have a one size fits all approach.
-One minute they’re handling a divorce, the next filing a law-suit against a nursing home and the next they’re doing your closing.
+Avoid closing attorneys who charge by the hour!
+Some family lawyers have a one-size-fits-all approach.
+One minute, they’re handling a divorce; the next filing a lawsuit against a nursing home; and the next they’re doing your closing.

 If there’s a lot of time involved in a complex transaction.
-For example, sending out Power of Attorney forms to disparate parties or tracking down heirs to a property.
+For example, sending out Power of Attorney forms to disparate parties or tracking down heirs to a property. is time-consuming.
 Don’t expect all this to be included in a normal closing price.